-From 1 April 2013 the current level 2 complaints categories were aligned with the National Passenger Survey (NPS) categories, helping to create a consistent industry-wide set of complaints categories which will allow users of the statistics to directly track complaints data with NPS satisfaction scores.
+From 1 April 2013 the current level 2 complaints categories were aligned with the National Rail Passenger Survey (NRPS) categories, helping to create a consistent industry-wide set of complaints categories which will allow users of the statistics to directly track complaints data with NRPS satisfaction scores.
 We consulted the train operating companies through a series of meetings to ensure their support for these changes and are continuing to work with them to improve the quality and comparability of the complaints data.

-The first set of quarterly complaints data under the NPS categories were published in October 2013.
+The first set of quarterly complaints data under the NRPS categories were published in October 2013.

-We have produced a short presentation providing more information on the mapping of current ORR complaints to the NPS categories .
+We have produced a short presentation providing more information on the mapping of current ORR complaints to the NRPS categories .
 PDF, 427 Kb